This post was originally published on Nov 11, 2019 and updated on June 27, 2020.

 So … What’s the Right Answer?

-Each of these arguments is compelling enough to attract supporters.
 When considering these opposing views, we are reminded of Richard DuFour, a leader in the Professional Learning Community (PLC) model widely used in schools.
 DuFour used to talk about this idea of dichotomous thinking and suggested that rather than either/or, we should be thinking both/and.

 What if there are parts of both approaches that could be brought together?